Kateattardo/Concentration-A-simple-game/README.md

 # Concentration-A-simple-game
 Overview
 A card game that relies on users memory.
 Users will flip cards over one at a time to find mathcing card pairs.
 This was one of my favoirte card games to play as a kid.
+As an older adult it's still fun to play to work on memory skills.
 Technologies used:
 Javascript
 CSS